How To Choose The Right Muay Thai Hand Wraps

 High-Quality Muay Thai Hand Wraps

-A good hand wrap should be made of good quality of elastic material that will shape your hands and also can let air through.
+A good hand wrap should be made of good quality elastic material that will shape your hands and also can let air through.
 Cotton made is recommended.
-The generally lengths are 120 and 170.
+The general lengths are 120 and 170.

-Which one you need that would depend on the size of your hands and you gloves.
-Smaller size might be available in some shops.
+Which one you need that would depend on the size of your hands and your gloves.
+Smaller sizes might be available in some shops.

-Nowadays there are many types, styles and colors of boxing hand wraps you can choose.
+Nowadays there are many types, styles, and colors of boxing hand wraps you can choose from.

 Here is our step-by-step of how to wrap your hand.
 Remember that you can use any other methods out there that most suit you.

-First hold your hand out, face it downward and soothingly stretch out your fingers.
+First, hold your hand out, face it downward, and soothingly stretch out your fingers.
 Start by placing the thumb loop around your thumb.
 Make sure which side is up and down, some wraps have this side up written on it.
-And do not twist the wrap during the whole process.
+Do not twist the wrap during the whole process.

-Then wrap it across the back of your hand and go around your wrist a couple times high enough to hold them well.
-Do not wrap your hand too tight to blog your blood circulation.
+Then wrap it across the back of your hand and go around your wrist a couple of times high enough to hold them well.
+Do not wrap your hand too tight to boost your blood circulation.

 Then from your wrist, again wrap around your knuckles.
-Finish this by wrapping your wrist and fasten your wrap’s hook.
+Finish this by wrapping your wrist and fastening your wrap’s hook.

 You can alternate the times you wrap in some steps above.
-It might seem hard for the first time, wrapping your hands also need practice.
+It might seem hard for the first time, but wrapping your hands also needs practice.

 Before we go, here are some last tips:

 Always feel comfortable with your wraps on.
-You must re-wrap again, if it’s too tight or too loose.
+You must re-wrap it again if it’s too tight or too loose.

 If our instruction is not clear enough, you might want to follow your trainer for the first time step-by-step.
-Bear in mind that a proper use is really essential.
+Bear in mind that proper use is essential.

-You can check out hand wrap for many different choices of hand wraps come with hooks and loops that is very easy to use with such a reasonable price.
+You can check out hand wrap for many different choices of hand wraps that come with hooks and loops that are very easy to use at such a reasonable price.